ilivy/microinsta/README.md

 - rename `env/api.env.dist` into `env/api.env` and `env/postgres.env.dist` into `env/postgres.env` to use env variables
 - run `docker-compose up -d` to run all the containers
 - create a database for the project (**Postgres** instance will be available at port `5438`)
-- run `docker-compose run api alembic upgrade head` to migrate the database
+- run `docker-compose run --rm api alembic upgrade head` to migrate the database
+- or run `docker-compose run --rm alembic upgrade head` to migrate the database via a separate service **alembic**
 - run tests with `docker-compose run api pytest`
 - open [http://localhost:8000/docs](http://localhost:8000/docs) to view **the backend** in your browser
 - open [http://localhost:3000](http://localhost:3000) to view **the API** in your browser